 Having a budget means you can keep track of where your money is going, and ensure you spend it on the things that really matter and bring you pleasure, rather than impulse spending that you regret later.

 If you are finding it tough to make ends meet, a budget will show you where you can cut non-essential spending.
 The Money Advice Service has a budget planner that is free and easy to use.

-It’s good to have a fund for emergencies, equivalent to three month’s worth of household bills.
+You need to have a fund for emergencies, equivalent to at least three months’ worth of household bills.

 You should join your workplace pension scheme if you haven’t already.
 Auto-enrolment means many people who are employed are paying into a pension, some companies will be matching what you pay in.
 This is free money and is also tax free.